JetBrains/teamcity-documentation/topics/configuring-general-settings.md

 <td>

-Optional description for the build configuration.
+An optional description for the build configuration.

 </td></tr><tr>